Main Agar Chup Hoon

 Main Agar Chup Hoon (Urdu: میں اگر چپ ہوں, lit.
 'If I am quiet') is a 2020 Pakistani romantic soap television series, produced by Abdullah Kadwani and Asad Qureshi under 7th Sky Entertainment.
 It stars Fatima Effendi and Adeel Chaudhry in lead roles in their second project together, the first being Munafiq, along with Hammad Farooqui and Sehar Khan in parallel lead roles.
 The supporting cast include Sajida Syed, Farhan Ally Agha, Ayesha Gul, Sami Khan, Yasir Shoro, and Sumaiyya Bukhsh.
 It is written by Saima Wasi and Erum Wasi.
-It was first broadcast on 23 November 2020 and is shown daily at 19:00 (PST) on Geo Entertainment.
+It was first broadcast on 23 November 2020 and was shown daily at 19:00 (PST) on Geo Entertainment until 21 February 2021.

-Plot
+Synopsis

 Zeeshan feels indebted to his ex-wife, Emaan, for having looked after his family and household expenses at a time when they had cut ties with him for marrying someone else abroad.
 Now that he is back in his home town, memories reignite his love for Emaan.
 Emaan finds it hard to choose between her ex-husband and her new fiancé Ahad until he risks his life in an effort to impress her.

 Zeeshan's return makes Emaan uncomfortable.
 Her younger sister, Sehrish, is causing her concern, and her relationship with Ahad is also in trouble.